Concordium/concordium-node/scripts/distribution/docker/README.md

 the distribution image for different environments, as well as two sample configuration files for running mainnet/testnet nodes.

-The builder is used by a [jenkins job](../../../jenkinsfiles/distribution-image.Jenkinsfile) to build and publish the official distribution images on dockerhub.
+The builder is used by a Github action build. the official distribution images on dockerhub.

 The image may also be built directly by using